RossStudtman/JSP_Tutorials/README.md

 JSP Tutorials
 ===========

 John Purcell's [courses] are some of the best I've found.
 As a former teacher, I like to enhance my own learning by creating parallel tutorials.
-Here are the notes I created for John's "[Servlets and JSPs: Creating Web Applications With Java]."
+Here are the notes, *with working code*, I created for John's "[Servlets and JSPs: Creating Web Applications With Java]."